santiagoTrivi/authenticationApi-typescript/README.md

 An authentication REST API that allows user to sign up and log in locally or using google Oauth2.

-Besides, Registered users can retrieve their data through a specific enpoint and the access token (json web token)
+Besides, Registered users can retrieve their data through a specific endpoint and the access token (json web token)

 ## Technologies implemented